simrenbasra/simys-blog/about_me.md

 Hi, I’m Simy and I believe that data can be fun for everyone!

-From finishing a data science bootcamp to nearly a year as a junior AI engineer, I’ve been building AI projects, learning new things and figuring out how to make complex concepts simple for myself and others!
-This blog is where I share what I’m learning, give project updates and experiment along the way.
+Looking back, quitting my job in software consulting probably sounds like a bold move.
+And to be honest, I wasn’t entirely sure it was the right decision.

+I enjoyed the work, but something was off.
+The day-to-day tasks no longer challenged me and I knew I was capable of more.

+Before making the leap, I spent a few years working in software implementation for fintech.
+During that time, I moved between a few different companies thinking a different environment and a fresh start would help.

+But I realised it wasn’t just about the company or the projects; it was the kind of work I was doing.

+That was the moment I decided to start focusing on AI.

 ### My Background

-My bachelor’s degree in Computer Science and AI gave me a strong foundation in programming, algorithms and data structures.
-After several years working as a software developer, where I implemented platforms like Avaloq and managed data reconciliation, migration, and reporting, I realised I was ready for a new challenge.
+I studied Computer Science and AI at university, where I built a strong foundation in programming, algorithms, and data structures.
+Although AI was one of the subjects I enjoyed most, I initially took a different path and began my career in software consulting.

-Reflecting on my time at university, the topics I enjoyed most were machine learning and data analysis.
-With increased confidence in my coding skills from professional experience, I decided to pursue a three-month data science bootcamp at [BrainStation](https://brainstation.io/london) to dive deeper into AI and data.
+Over the next few years, I worked on implementing banking platforms, data migrations and reporting within fintech.
+Those roles helped me develop strong technical and problem-solving skills that I still rely on today.

+Eventually, my interest in AI brought me back to learning.
+I taught myself what I could - reading Medium articles, watching YouTube videos and working through the basics on my own.
+But after some time, I reached a point where self-learning wasn’t quite enough.
+I needed more support and more direction.
+That’s what led me to a three-month data science bootcamp at [BrainStation](https://brainstation.io/london).

 ### Data Science Journey

-At the start of this year, I began my first AI role as a Junior AI Engineer!
-Here, I work with a talented team focusing on building AI solutions for the Accounts Payable space.
+At the start of 2025, I began my first AI role as a Junior AI Engineer!
+Here, I work with a talented team building AI solutions for the Accounts Payable space.
 This includes model development, experimentation and implementing models into production.
-I really enjoy my job and feel very lucky to have made this transition.

-There’s still a lot for me to learn in data science and general coding!
+There’s still a lot for me to learn in data science and software engineering!
 My blog has been a great way to expand my knowledge and upskill on both traditional concepts as well as new techniques like vector search.
 I’m still growing in the field, and of course I make mistakes but I’ve learned that’s all part of the process!

-I often hear people say, “Wow, working with AI must be so hard!” but it’s not as intimidating as it seems.
-I genuinely believe that if I can learn AI and complete projects, anyone can!
-That’s what I hope to show with my blog, AI doesn’t have to be complicated!
+I often hear people say, “Wow, working with AI must be so hard!” and I felt the same at the start.
+But it’s not as intimidating as it seems, I think that if I can learn AI and complete projects, anyone can!

+That's what I hope this blog shows: AI doesn't have to be complicated and you don't need to be an expert to get started!

 ### Current Focus

-Outside of my full-time role, I’m working on a new project called SimBot, a custom chatbot designed to help readers navigate my blog and posts.
-I’ve also launched my newsletter, Simy Says, aimed at complete beginners who want to build a better understanding of AI and machine learning.
-My aim is to continue to grow as an AI Engineer and keep learning!
+Outside of my full-time role, I’m working on a project called SimBot Has Skills.

+The idea is to build on my chatbot, SimBot, by turning it into something more interactive.
+A tool that helps people learn from my blog posts in a more guided, tutor-like way.

 ### Connect With Me